 Early practice 1965 - 1975

-The informants began their careers in this ‘cauldron’ that saw school English develop in different ways.
+The ‘cauldron’ saw school English develop in different ways.
 New textbooks that appeared around this time offered alternative ideas for practice and a different outlook for the subject (see Clements, Dixon and Stratta, 1963; Holbrook, 1961, 1964, 1967; Abbs, 1969).
 These writers represent different traditions, but some of them were practising teachers when they produced this work.
-For some teachers curriculum development was a professional responsibility and there were opportunities to design and publish courses.
+For some teachers curriculum development was a professional responsibility, with opportunities to design and publish courses.
 Political attitudes at the start of this conjuncture meant the informants began at a time when professional autonomy and trust were commonly assumed.
 Labour Education Secretary Anthony Crosland said of the time,

 I didn’t regard myself or my officials as in the slightest regard competent to interfere with the curriculum.
 We’re educational politicians and administrators, not professional educationists.
 (Cited in Francis, 2001: 14)

 In this atmosphere some practitioners attempted to re-define English.
 John Dixon’s Growth Through English (1967) promoted a radical re-conceptualisation of the subject.
-Moving away from cultural heritage models, Dixon’s conception of ‘growth’ is firmly located in children’s own social realities.
-He insists ‘on the need to re-examine the learning processes and the meaning to the individual of what he is doing in English lessons’ (1967: 1-2); the idea being that children should be able to ‘grow’ as people through their classroom experiences.
+Dismissing cultural heritage models, Dixon’s conception of ‘growth’ is firmly located in children’s own social realities.
+He insists ‘on the need to re-examine the learning processes and the meaning to the individual of what he is doing in English lessons’ (1-2); the idea being that children should ‘grow’ as people through their classroom experiences.
 Dixon’s model for achieving this focussed on specific developments.
 He argues the need for a stronger focus on student talk, discussion and drama in learning.
 Writing activities should allow children to explore ideas and discover meanings for themselves.
-The processes of thinking and writing are more important than end product, and children’s real lives should be central starting point in their learning.
-Dixon (1967: 48) claims students should be freed from the ‘limits of the teacher’s vision’ of learning outcomes, and language study should see students ‘freed from the disabling conceptions of “correctness” and “dialect”’ (ibid: 77).
-Instead, Dixon claims, ‘new model will be needed . . . to redirect our attention to life as it really is’ (1967: 114).
+The processes of thinking and writing are more important than end product, and children’s real lives should be the central starting point for learning.
+Dixon (48) claims students should be freed from the ‘limits of the teacher’s vision’ of learning outcomes, and language study should see students ‘freed from the disabling conceptions of “correctness” and “dialect”’ (77).
+Instead, Dixon claims a ‘new model will be needed…to redirect our attention to life as it really is’ (114).

 Dixon’s ‘growth’ model seems to have had a significant influence on the informants early in their careers.
 Some of them refer directly to his work, and Liz even produced Reflections (1963) at one interview, claiming ‘It was the book that was sort of moving English teaching round when I started to teach’.
-Alongside developments in practice, wider circumstances in this ‘cauldron’ were also influential.
+Alongside developments in practice, wider circumstances in this ‘cauldron’ were influential.
 The informants often adopt ‘radical’ political discourses when referring to their work.
 They use words like ‘radical’, ‘militant’, ‘movement’, ‘fight’ and ‘struggle’.
 To an extent such words might be read as symptomatic of political allegiances.
 Words like ‘struggle’ for instance, are often associated with a Marxist position.
 However, they need to be read cautiously – a way of speaking at the time with various intentions behind it.
 Nonetheless, the informants represent themselves as active agents for change, prepared to challenge the status quo.
 It seems their ‘rebelliousness’ from school evolved into a more coherent critical consciousness and they emphasise a desire to defend the rights of disempowered or disenfranchised groups.
 They foreground a commitment to ‘working-class’ or ‘ordinary’ children, to give them a ‘voice’.
 There is a commitment to social justice, with some of the informants describing themselves as ‘socialists’; Michael suggests he and his colleagues tried to direct ‘teaching practice in the light of our, you know, socialist perspectives, you know about equality and justice and all those sorts of ideas.’